 “I always hear people use the word ‘transportation’ with skateboarding, you know, the ‘cruiser board’ the ‘liquor store board’.
 I just don’t relate to that stuff.
-I have argued on behalf of skateboarding as a form of transportation to try and get rights for skaters, but to be honest, I don’t think of skateboarding as transportation at all.
-If I’m going to go somewhere, I’m going to ride a bike or I’m going to walk, or I’m going to get in a car.
+I have argued on behalf of skateboarding as a form of transportation to try and get rights for skaters, but, to be honest, I don’t think of skateboarding as transportation at all.
+If I’m going to go somewhere I’m going to ride a bike or I’m going to walk, or I’m going to get in a car.
 If I’m going skateboarding, I’m going skateboarding and I’m going to be doing tricks.
 Why am I going to be doing tricks?
 Because tricks allow me to express myself in any environment at any time...This whole longboard transportation thing is like: ‘oh, this is how I get around.’, Really?
-I’m kind of trashing it but, whatever, people are going to do whatever their going to do, but to me that’s not skateboarding.
+I’m kind of trashing it but, whatever.
+People are going to do whatever they're going to do, but to me that’s not skateboarding.
 O.K., you use your skateboard for transportation.
 What a waste.”

 “I’ve never used the term old school to define anyone’s skating.
 People say old school and they mean it out of respect.
 I don’t welcome it, I’m also not going to be mad at someone for saying it to me.
 It’s a compliment, but I don’t use those words.
 I never say Elephant is an old school company, when you say ‘old school’ what are you really saying?
 Are you are saying ‘old school’ is better?”